North Korea insurance – quick facts

 - Travel within the country is severely restricted

-- International health insurance in North Korea is essential, along with cover for emergency evacuation
+- International health insurance in North Korea is essential, but be aware that evacuation is difficult to arrange

 Visitors should make sure they are not seen as critical of the country’s political system, leaders, or members of their family.
 The crime rate in North Korea is low, although there is petty crime in the airport in Pyongyang and in market places.
 Keep your belongings and travel documents secure at all times.